alexvking/Learning-Language-Classifier/readme.md

 it is a useful step for other data crunching purposes.

 After models are generated, the input model is compared to each type's model within the specified category.
-For example, if a user runs classify --subject on a provided Economics document, classify will check the document against its models for Psychology, Biology, Computer Science and Economics.
+For example, if a user runs <code>classify --subject</code>
+on a provided Economics document, classify will check the document against its models for Psychology, Biology, Computer Science and Economics.
 Model similarity is derived from bit vector similarity -- essentially summing the number of similar